-- Check your local municipality website for business license regulations.
 Every municipality is different and has differing rules regarding who does and does not need a business license.
 Typically, the function of any Airbnb space is comparable to a bed and breakfast.
-Your guests usually stay for 30 days or less and you may provide some food and cleaning services.
+Your guests usually stay for 30 days or less, and you may provide some food and cleaning services.
 You need to understand your zoning laws and respective responsibilities.

-- Understand if you are subject to Transient Occupancy Tax.
 Transient Occupancy Tax (TOT) is commonly referred to as Hotel Taxes.
 These are authorized by your city or county code.
-Like traditional hotels, in many areas across the county, legislation has been enacted requiring Airbnb Host’s to charge TOT to your guests as the hotels do.
-In most jurisdictions, hosts are required to keep accurate records and submit the proper forms and fees to the city on their own accord.
-Recently, Airbnb has started collecting TOT in a number of cities both in America and worldwide.
+Some towns require Airbnb hosts to charge guests with transient occupancy taxes, just like hotels.
+Hosts need to submit the proper forms and fees to the city on their own.
+Recently, Airbnb started collecting TOT in certain cities.
 See our blog here for a sample list of cities that require TOT.
-There are a number of ways to report the tax, so it is important that you check your local authorities for up-to-date information regarding short-term rentals.
+Always check with your local authorities for the most up-to-date information regarding TOT procedures.

 Tax Checklist #4: File Form W-9 with Airbnb.